chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 if you only need the legacy runtime parser, add the following to Cargo.toml:
    ```
       [dependencies]
-      rustlr = { version = "0.5", default-features = false, features = ["legacy-parser"] }
+      rustlr = { version = "0.6", default-features = false, features = ["legacy-parser"] }
    ```

 ---------------

 #### A Rustlr Grammar

 Rustlr uses its own syntax for grammars.
-However, given Yacc/Bison style grammar in a file with a `.y` suffix, rustlr will convert it into its own syntax while stripping away semantic actions and other language-specific content.
+However, given a Yacc/Bison style grammar in a file with a `.y` suffix, rustlr can convert it into its own syntax while stripping away semantic actions and other language-specific content.
 The new grammar will be saved at the same location with a `.grammar` suffix, which can then be further enhanced